eneamilo91/asaasas/regularization.md

 # Regularization Techniques: Your Toolkit to Fight Overfitting

 ![Regularization Methods Collage](https://towardsdatascience.com/wp-content/uploads/2021/12/1hawKFCLbd0DC_CqKLTxfdQ.png)
 *From L1 to Early Stopping – each technique tackles overfitting in unique ways.
-[Image Source]*

 Overfitting is the arch-nemesis of machine learning.
 It’s when your model memorizes the training data like a textbook but fails its real-world exam.
 Enter **regularization techniques** – clever strategies that keep models humble, generalizable, and battle-ready.